Excuse my exuberance but not all CRM product releases are as entertaining as this one!

 Join Our Webinar

-If you’d like some help in getting started with Custom Charts and the Reports Table widget, I’ll be running a new monthly webinar Advanced Reporting & Custom Charts starting on 3 October 2019.
-Do join me and explore how you might use these new tools.
+If you’d like some help in getting started with Custom Charts and the Reports Table widget, we run a monthly webinar Advanced Reporting & Custom Charts.
+Do join us and explore how you might use these new tools.